Back

 IRT companies must be able to demonstrate their quality management systems, validation frameworks, and responsiveness to study-specific risks—preferably with centralized documentation available on demand.

 With more decentralized clinical trials and studies with hybrid components, IRT systems must ensure that data from diverse sources remains consistent, complete, and accurate.
-Under E6(R3), this includes:
+Under ICH E6(R3), this includes:

 bullet iconReal-time inventory visibility across geographies